Harry: The Interview: Content

-Harry addresses the content of Jeremy Clarkson's December 2022 Sun newspaper column on his wife Meghan, describing it as "horrific, hurtful and cruel".
+Harry addresses the content of Jeremy Clarkson's December 2022 Sun newspaper column on his wife Meghan, describing it as "horrific, hurtful, and cruel".
 He added that it "encourages men to think that it's acceptable to treat women that way."
 He expresses his wish to "try and change the press" and said the royal family's "silence" over what he deemed harmful coverage of his family is "deafening" despite the fact that they "defend themselves regularly."
 On the possibility of forgiving and reconciling with his family, Harry said that "forgiveness is 100% a possibility because I would like to get my father back.
 I would like to have my brother back."
 He framed the British press as "an antagonist" responsible for the conflict between them and added that "certain members of my family and the people that work for them are complicit in that conflict."
 Harry mentions that both he and William were supportive of their father's relationship with his lover at the time Camilla Parker Bowles but did not want him to marry her.
 He alleged that their father did not respond to their pleas "But she answered.
 Straight away.
 Shortly after our private summits with her, she began to play the long game.
 A campaign aimed marriage, and eventually the Crown, with Pa's blessing we presumed."
+However, Harry also stated in the interview that what he said in the book wasn’t scathing towards any member of his family, especially not his stepmother.